polydung-dev/wolfram/readme.md

 # Wolfram Elementary Cellular Automata

-Generates a 31*16 image of an elementary cellular automata.
+Generates a 640*480 image of an elementary cellular automata and saves a PNG.

-Note: The first column is always blank, due to memory alignment requirements.

 - see: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html